Header image alt text

 All major tax preparation software packages support the various forms required to collect these tax credits.

-Information about the Georgia state tax credit (for historical reference)
+Information about the Georgia state tax credit

-Georgia tax credit:
+The Georgia EV tax credit:

 – … is an income tax credit (not deduction!) of $5000 for purchase or lease of pure electric cars (e.g. Leaf yes, Volt no)